GDRead3/wordup/README.md

 ## To do list

 ## General

 - app colour scheme
-- New unused app name
+- New app name
 - Documentation improvement to code
-- additonal gamemodes frameworks
+- additional game modes frameworks
   -Synonyms/antonyms game
-    -Spill and spell (try to spell the words as fast as you can from assorment of letters) -guess the definiton
+  -Spill and spell (try to spell the words as fast as you can from assortment of letters) -guess the definition
   -fridge screen (make a sentence from assortment of words)
 - high scores and score tracking
 - navigation tab options
 - profile system

 #### Hangman-To Do

 - fixing word placement
 - modify quick and marathon mode rules
 - add phonetics and audio to word summary screen